vovagorodok/chess_peripheral_protocol/README.md

 # Chess Peripheral Protocol
-String based protocol that opens posibility to connect and play chess with peripheral devices like electronic boards, clocks and others in a common way.
+String based protocol that opens posibility to connect and play chess with peripheral devices like electronic boards, clocks and other in a common way.

 ## Table of contents
 - [Bluetooth LE implementation](#bluetooth-le-implementation)